Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 Install clarity

 Clear specs reduce callbacks.
-Consequently, we focus on measurements, plumbing realities, electrical needs for certain features, and how to maintain service access.
+We focus on measurements, plumbing realities, electrical needs for jet features, and how to maintain service access.
+Texas homes range from modern new builds to older slab-on-grade construction β€” we account for both.

 Front entry walk in tub with outward swinging door

-Step in, sit down, and stand back up — it sounds simple, yet it is the whole game.
+Step in, sit down, and stand back up β€” it sounds simple, yet it is the whole game.

 • Comfortable seat height matters because standing up is often the hardest moment.